hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/CookbookProduction/_index.md

 +++
 ## Full production of a cookbook.

 Looking to share recipes, gain reputation and own an asset?
-We create stunning print and digital cookbooks.
+We create stunning print and digital cookbooks with Adobe InDesign.

 * R500 per hour (book design and publishing)
 * R1200 per hour (photography)